freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function/index.md

 Put a constructor with a parameter called `name`, and set it to `this.name`.

-## Spoiler Alert - Solution Ahead!
+## Spoiler Alert!

-## Solution:
+**Solution ahead!**

-Spoiler Warning: here is a basic solution to this challenge in case you're stuck.
+here is a basic solution to this challenge in case you're stuck.

 ```javascript
 function makeClass() {